Superboy-Prime: Countdown to Final Crisis

 In Countdown to Final Crisis, following the conclusion of the Sinestro Corps War, Superman-Prime is shown wearing a costume similar to the black suit worn by Superman shortly after his resurrection and has discovered the existence of the new Multiverse, traversing it in the hopes of finding Earth Prime.
 He arrives on Earth-15 and attacks that world's Lex Luthor, blaming him for Alexander Luthor's failure to make the universe "perfect".
 He promptly kills that world's heroes and destroys the planet.

 He then flies to his new base of operations in the Source Wall where he had been torturing Mister Mxyzptlk into helping him recreate Earth Prime.
 It is revealed that Superman-Prime is 19 years old.
 According to Mxyzptlk, his growth is the temporary side effect of his cells absorbing vast Oan energy from his last "encounter".
-Mxyzptlk escapes with the help of another prisoner, Annataz Arataz, an alternate version of Zatanna from Earth-3.
+Mxyzptlk escapes with the help of Annataz Arataz, an alternate version of Zatanna from Earth-3.
 Annataz is killed when Superman-Prime grows angry and gives up on using magic to achieve his goals.

 He appears on the Monitors' satellite headquarters and threatens Solomon to help him find Earth Prime.
 Solomon tells him that if he releases Forerunner, he will show Prime what he wants; Prime does so.
 Solomon then tells Prime that Earth-51 is his perfect Earth, and it is in ruins due to the fighting between Monarch's Army, the Earth-51 heroes, and the Challengers.
 Prime leaves the satellite, intending to confront Monarch.
 Superman-Prime fights with Monarch, finding out that this is an enemy who is on his level despite his boosted powers from the Guardian.
 The two seem evenly matched until Prime becomes slightly injured after Monarch exposes part of his suit and releases some of his massive contained energies.
-In a fit of rage, Superman-Prime redoubles his attack on Monarch and rips open the chestplate of Monarch's containment armor, resulting in a huge explosion of quantum energy that seems to destroy the entire universe of Earth-51.
+In a fit of rage, Superman-Prime redoubles his attack on Monarch and rips open the chestplate of Monarch's containment armor, causing an explosion of quantum energy that seems to destroy the entire universe of Earth-51.